 Daniel was as good as his word.
-Beginning at the age of 15 he studied medicine in Heidelberg in Germany; Strasbourg in France; and Basel in Switzerland.
+Beginning at the age of 15 he studied medicine in Heidelberg, Germany; Strasbourg, France; and Basel, Switzerland.
 His father, happy that Daniel was fulfilling his part of the bargain, agreed to teach him advanced mathematics and physics – particularly his ideas about the conservation of energy.

 Bizarre Selection Process

 Daniel Bernoulli graduated as a doctor of medicine in 1721, aged 21, with a thesis on respiration.

 He hoped to get a job teaching at the University of Basel, but lost out in a bizarre selection procedure where candidates drew lots to see who would get the teaching jobs.

 While trying and failing to find work in Basel, Bernoulli continued studying mathematics.

 In 1723 Bernoulli moved to Venice in Italy to learn practical medicine.
 He visited patients and worked in hospitals alongside doctors.
 He also spent time going to the opera, theater and fancy-dress parties.

 However, he could not abandon his love of mathematics – particularly applied mathematics – in which, following in the footsteps of Galileo and Newton, he was eager to engage the power of mathematics in unraveling the secrets of the universe.